Jim Ivey: Early life and education

 Born April 15, 1925, in Chattanooga, Tennessee, Ivey "split" from his family at a young age, living instead with relatives.
 He spent a lot of time outdoors.

 During World War II, he served in the United States Navy aboard a submarine from 1943 to 1946.

 Thanks to the G.I.
-Bill,.
-Ivey studied at the University of Louisville, George Washington University, and the National Art School in Washington, D.C., and also took correspondence courses with the Landon School of Illustration and Cartooning.
+Bill, Ivey studied at the University of Louisville, George Washington University, and the National Art School in Washington, D.C., and also took correspondence courses with the Landon School of Illustration and Cartooning.

 Career

 Editorial cartooning

 After his war service, including a Reid Fellowship to study in Europe, Ivey worked in the editorial art departments of The Washington Star and St. Petersburg Times.
-After seven at the St. Petersburg Times, he joined the San Francisco Examiner from 1959 to 1966, then freelanced until 1970, when he became an editorial cartoonist at the Orlando Sentinel (a position he held for seven years).
+After seven years at the St. Petersburg Times, he joined the San Francisco Examiner from 1959 to 1966, then freelanced until 1970, when he became an editorial cartoonist at the Orlando Sentinel (a position he held for seven years).

 In his editorial cartooning, Ivey eschewed the standard elements of grease-pencil shading and labeling, instead relying on minimalistic lines and trusting the reader to follow the ideas.

 Ivey began drawing the syndicated daily gag panel Thoughts of Man in 1973 for the Chicago Tribune New York News Syndicate.
 The panel featured quotations from famous people collected by William Summers, matched with cartoon portraits by Ivey.
 The panel is documented in printed sources through at least 1980, although the exact end date of its syndication is not clearly documented.

-From 2007 to 2016, Ivey produced a weekly one-page comic strip for Stripper's Guide, Jim Ivey's Sunday Comics (which included a series called "My Other Life").
+From 2007 to 2016, Ivey produced a weekly one-page comic strip for Stripper's Guide called Jim Ivey's Sunday Comics (which included a series called "My Other Life").
 The strips, nearly 400 in total, were informal, often autobiographical, and showcased Ivey's minimalist cartooning style.

 He was active in the National Cartoonists Society (serving as regional chairman) and in 1979 received its Silver T-Square Award.